IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/box-best-practices.md

-# Resource Box link best practices
+# Resource Box link Best Practices

 Learn best practices when sharing a box link as a resource on your collection.